jobisoft/webext-support/docs/inner-html.md

 Using `innerHTML` directly is risky because it **injects raw HTML into the DOM**, which can easily introduce **cross-site scripting (XSS) vulnerabilities** if any of the content comes from user input or an external source.
 It also bypasses the browser's native DOM APIs, which can lead to **unexpected behavior, broken layouts, or loss of event listeners**.

 Even when the content originates from internal sources, using `innerHTML` is generally a poor practice.
 Replacing an element's entire HTML structure forces the browser to destroy and rebuild the DOM nodes, which can lead to **performance issues**, unnecessary layout recalculations, and the loss of attached event listeners or state.
 For these reasons, it is recommended to manipulate the DOM selectively using element creation, `textContent`, or data-driven visibility toggles.

+More information on this topic is available on [MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Safely_inserting_external_content_into_a_page).

 ## Update content via span placeholders